Johnston Senior High School: SAT

 The SAT Reasoning Test is a standardized test for college admissions in the United States.
 The SAT is administered by the not-for-profit College Board corporation in the United States and is developed, published and scored by the Educational Testing Service (ETS).

 Music

 The following classes are part of the curriculum for Music education.

 Chorus: Students enrolled in Chorus learn how to sing scales, listen properly, read notes, and sing as a choir.

 Instrumental band: The Johnston High School Band and Chorus perform at three set concerts every year, Winter Concert at the JHS Auditorium, Spring Concert at the JHS Auditorium.
 During the last out-of-state competition to Williamsburg, Virginia, the band and chorus competed against other New England States.
 The band scored second in their division and the chorus were scored first place in their division.

 Music appreciation, music theory and music history

 In music appreciation, music theory and music history, students learn about different genres of music, instrument groups, famous music works and historical composers.

-Arts and activities

-Johnston High School Students can participate in a number of extra-curricular school clubs, such as: